Let's find out what's so special about Prague's Holešovice - according to the British Guardian, one of the coolest neighborhoods in Europe!

 Where to Eat & Drink in Holešovice

 Plenty of healthy options for grabbing a bite or a drink are waiting for you – and the number of hip cafés or bars continues to grow!
-The following cafés and bars were definitely among the reasons for making Holešovice one of the coolest neighborhoods in Europe!
+The following cafés and bars were definitely among the reasons for making Holešovice one of the coolest neighbourhoods in Europe!

 - Cafe Letka (Letohradská 44), with its rough walls and handsomely large window